SCS Image Metadata

 program.
 These properties may be attached to the image.
 Note that free Linux images

-Windows images would typically require license_included
+Windows images would typically require license_included, subscription_included.

-A boolean property that is not present is considered to be false
+A boolean property that is not present is considered to be false.

 - Optional:

-(boolean) indicates whether the flavor fee includes the licenses required to use this image.
+license_included(boolean) indicates whether the flavor fee includes the licenses required to use this image.
 This field is mandatory for images that contain software that requires commercial licenses. - Optional:

-(boolean) indicates whether a customer must bring its own license to be license compliant.
+license_required(boolean) indicates whether a customer must bring its own license to be license compliant.
 This can not be true at the same time as the previous setting.
 This field is mandatory IF customers need to bring their own license to use the image. - Optional:

-(boolean) indicates that the image contains already a maintenance subscription which typically gives access to bug fixes, security fixes and (minor) function updates.
+subscription_included(boolean) indicates that the image contains already a maintenance subscription which typically gives access to bug fixes, security fixes and (minor) function updates.
 If a subscription is included, the CSP should have prepared the image to also receive the provided maintenance updates from the vendor (optionally via a mirror). - Optional:

-(boolean) indicates that the customer requires a maintenance subscription from the OS vendor in order to receive fixes (which is often also a prerequisite to be eligible for support). - Optional:
+subscription_required(boolean) indicates that the customer requires a maintenance subscription from the OS vendor in order to receive fixes (which is often also a prerequisite to be eligible for support). - Optional:

-promises maintenance from the OS vendor until at least this date (in UTC). - Optional:
+maintained_until: YYYY-MM-DDpromises maintenance from the OS vendor until at least this date (in UTC). - Optional:

-contains a URI that provides customer support contact for issues with this image.
+l1_support_contactcontains a URI that provides customer support contact for issues with this image.
 Note that this field must only be set if the service provider does provide support for this image included in the image/flavor pricing (but it might be provided by a contracted 3rd party, e.g. the OS vendor).